 Image 23 of 54

 Emissions of 175g/km mean road tax costs £205 a year, which is £25 a year more than the VW and Mercedes.
-Despite its higher emissions figure, the Focus RS is a cheaper company car than the A 45, thanks to its price tag of around £30,000, but the Golf R is an even better option for business users.
+Despite its higher emissions figure, the Focus RS is a cheaper company car than the A 45, thanks to its price tag of just over £30,000, but the Golf R is an even better option for business users.

 As it’s a performance car, the Focus RS sits in insurance group 40, which is seven groups higher than the Focus ST. It’s in the same band as the Audi RS3, while the Mercedes A 45 is four groups higher, and the Golf R is six groups below.
 A Thatcham Category 1 alarm is fitted as standard.

 The Focus RS features Ford’s MyKey system, which allows you to set up user profiles for whoever is driving the car, while xenon lights and a Quickclear windscreen help visibility.
 Ford’s Door Edge protectors are available as an £85 option – these pop out of the doors as you open them and place a plastic strip on the edge of the door to prevent car park scrapes.

 Our experts predict 51 per cent residuals for the Focus RS after three years, which is slightly behind the VW Golf R and nearly 10 per cent behind the Audi RS3, but it is marginally better than the Mercedes A 45.